hiiamboris/red-spaces-gitlab-mirror/reference.md

 | `roll-timer/rate` | integer! float! time! | rate at which it checks for a jump |
 | `roll` | function! | can be called to manually check for a jump |

+`inf-scrollable` uses two origins (`origin` and `window/origin`) to provide pagination across unlimited (or big) dimensions. `window/origin` determines offset of window's content from window's left top corner. `inf-scrollable/origin` determines offset of window's lert top corner from viewport's left top corner.
+So both are normally negative pairs.
+You can jump around `inf-scrollable` by setting these two origins to desired offsets.

 ## Container